Ask an Expert: What is “Ghostwriting”?

 It demands so much stamina, which you wouldn’t necessarily expect from something that involves sitting down all day!
 The brainpower that is required is exhausting, and I’ve definitely felt this more recently now that I have two young kids who don’t let me sleep as much as I used to.
 I tend to spread narration days over a longer period now so that I’m fresher each time.

 I absolutely love being a narrator.
 I get to read and tell so many fantastic stories, I get to play all sorts of characters I would never get to play on stage or TV.
-I grew up doing impressions, voices and characters so continuing that is definitely my favourite part of the job.
+I grew up doing impressions, voices and characters so continuing that is definitely my favorite part of the job.

 What is something you aspire to do with your acting/vocal career that you haven’t done yet?